A very high close rate sounds great

 — Jason ✨BeKind✨ Lemkin ⚫️ (@jasonlk) March 25, 2021

-Few things will demotive your sales team more than a very low win rate.
+Few things will demotivate your sales team more than a very low win rate.
+Especially one getting even lower.
 Going into battle every day, and almost always losing … few things are tougher.

 But a low win rate is, if nothing else, clearly an opportunity.
 In fact, if you have an A+ engineering team, it might be borderline great news.

 A 10% win rate for example certainly means you are losing 90% of deals … but it also means you are getting invited into a ton of deals.
 You’re getting a shot.
 You’re getting the leads and the opportunities.
 You just can’t close them.